bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Alan Kay

+> If you're thinking without writing, you only think you're thinking.
+>
+> -- Leslie Lamport

 ## Programming

 > The tools we use have a profound (and devious) influence on our thinking habits, and, therefore, on our thinking abilities.